The ultimate 10-Point checklist for buying a digital picture frame

 Another aspect is access to third-party image libraries.

-Maybe you are not into photography yourself, but you still enjoy great images.
-In this case, it would be a big plus to be able to stream photos or art playlists that others have curated for you.
+Maybe you are not into photography, but you still enjoy great images.
+In this case, it would be a big plus to stream photos or art playlists that others have curated for you.

 Video playback

-The use of picture frames as Digital Signage typically requires video capability, so this would be something to check.
-I consider it less relevant in private settings, but maybe I am not enough video-focused.
+Using picture frames as Digital Signage typically requires video capability, so this would be something to check.
+I consider it less relevant in private settings, but maybe I am not video-focused enough.
 Let me know what you think!

 Image viewing options